 The course focuses on the processes of globalisation that drive change in international regimes for sustainability, security, sovereignty, democracy, and trade.
 It starts from problems with collective action to address cross-national challenges and create international public goods, and investigates existing institutional and public policy responses to such problems, addressing their strengths and shortcomings.
 It addresses international developments since the end of the Cold War, with the goal of seeing current events in context.
 It uses theories of international relations and international political economy.
 It is an introductory course and requires no previous knowledge of the subject.

 - Stability and change in international relations since the end of the Cold War, and International Relations theory

-- International trade, free trade and development; international regimes and regulation
+- International trade, free trade and development; international regulatory regimes

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.